Raf4CG/Raf4CG/README.md

 ## Hi there!
 I'm Rafael Gomes.👋

+I created this space for us to share knowledge about programming and other technologies in order to learn more and more.
+Welcome!

+<b>About me:</b>

 - 🔭 I’m currently working with front end
 - 🌱 I’m currently learning SQL
 - 📫 How to reach me: contact me on rafael.gomes@bighouseweb.com.br or rafaelcgcomercial@gmail.com